Primary Navigation Mobile

 Should you buy one?

 That depends.
-If you need a big electric car with an enormous boot, the Volkswagen ID.
+If you need a big electric car with an enormous boot and room for seven adults, the Volkswagen ID.
 Buzz could suit you well.
-The fact it has a pretty interior, attention-grabbing looks, solid handling and a comfortable ride is a bonus.
+The fact it has a pretty interior, attention-grabbing looks, solid handling and generous equipment appeals.
 But this is a style-led car for families looking to make a statement – and there are options out there with a broader spread of ability.

 The Buzz’s maximum range is limited by its heavy weight and blunt shape.
 That means it can’t drive as far on a charge as a conventionally shaped Volkswagen MEB electric car, such as an ID.4 SUV or Skoda Enyaq.
 If you only need a car with five seats and can live without the Buzz’s cavernous boot space, these will be more convenient to own.

 If you’re a paid-up member of the van life fan club, you’ll find a lot to like about the Buzz.
+It’s hugely spacious MPV that genuinely makes you feel good – there is nothing else like it.
 But if you just want a practical electric family car, you’ll find better value elsewhere.

 What we like

 The ID.
 Buzz has a spacious interior and a huge amount of boot space in five-seat guise.
 It’s also pleasant to drive, incredibly refined at speed and we’re yet to drive a car that gets quite so much attention on the high street.
-Plus, now that it’s available with seven seats, it can suit the needs of more drivers.
+Plus, now that it’s available with seven seats, it can suit the needs of more drivers, and can suit seven adults with relative ease – something most other seven-seat EVs struggle with.
 That new infotainment is great, too.

 What we don’t like

 We found the Buzz’s bench seat to be quite disappointing.
 Its folding mechanism is quite basic, so it robs a bit of outright boot space.
-Range has improved with the new batteries, but it still can’t rival the EV9 as a convenient motorway cruiser.
-The new GTX model isn’t fast or capable enough to justify its steeper price, either.
+Range has improved with the new batteries, but it still can’t rival the Kia EV9 as a convenient motorway cruiser.
+The new GTX model isn’t fast or capable enough to justify its steeper price, either, and the ride of the seven-seat model is a bit bouncy.